BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/se-mod-design-and-implementation.md

 Now, just to make it clear:

 - This guide assumes little programming and SE knowledge, which could mostly be obtained by following the [basic tutorials present in this wiki](/Tutorials/ScriptExtender/).
 Even then, most of this applies to modding in general.
-- I mod the game because designing and problem solving are terribly addicting, and the game is great.
+- I got into modding because designing and problem solving are terribly addicting, and the game is great.
 - Modding is a creative process and should be fun, and there are many ways to go about it.
 This guide is just *my* way of doing things, and it's not to say other ways are wrong.

 ## 1. Idea

 To me, the most important part of creating a mod is having a good idea.
-Apart from ISF and MCM, I don't really have complex mods; I like to think I just have good ideas.
+Apart from my frameworks such as ISF and MCM, I don't really have complex mods; I like to think I just have good ideas.
 I usually get my ideas from playing the game and thinking "I wish I could do *this*", "I wish *this* was different", "*This* could be automated".
 I know many modders don't even have reached Act 2, but I think it's important to play the game to get a feel for it and its game design.
 I also get ideas from other mods, or grievances within the modding community (sometimes, you'll notice these by just writing mods yourself).
 I usually write down my ideas somewhere and come back to them later.

 Therefore, my first tip is to play the game and think about what you'd like to change.
 If you're a new modder, I'd recommend starting with something simple, like a small tweak or a quality of life mod.
 You can always expand on your ideas later.